Hotan: Islamic Khotan

 Yūsuf Qadr Khān was a brother or cousin of the Muslim ruler of Kashgar and Balasagun, Khotan lost its independence and between 1006 and 1165, became part of the Kara-Khanid Khanate.
 Later it fell to the Kara-Khitan Khanate, after which it was ruled by the Mongols.

 When Marco Polo visited Khotan in the 13th century, he noted that the people were all Muslim.
 He wrote that:

-19th century
+Qing period

-The town suffered severely during the Dungan Revolt (1862–77) against the Qing dynasty and again a few years later when Yaqub Beg of Kashgar made himself master of Kashgaria, ruling the newly founded Turkic state known at the time as Yettishar.
+The Qing dynasty of China conquered the Dzungar Khanate during the final stage of the Dzungar–Qing Wars in the late 1750s.
+By 1760, Hotan became the territory of the Qing dynasty along with the rest of Xinjiang.
+The town suffered severely during the Dungan Revolt (1862–1877) against the Qing rule and again a few years later when Yaqub Beg of Kashgar made himself master of Kashgaria, ruling the newly founded Turkic state known at the time as Yettishar.
+However, Xinjiang was reconquered by the Qing dynasty by 1877 and was converted into a province in 1884.

 Post-Qing

 Qing imperial authority collapsed in 1912.
 During the Republican era in China, warlords and local ethnic self-determination movements wrestled over control of Xinjiang.
 Abdullah Bughra, Nur Ahmad Jan Bughra, and Muhammad Amin Bughra declared themselves Emirs of Khotan during the Kumul Rebellion.
 Tunganistan was an independent administered region in the southern part of Xinjiang from 1934 to 1937.
 The territory included the oases of the southern Tarim Basin; the centre of the region was Khotan.
 Beginning with the Islamic rebellion in 1937, Hotan and the rest of the province came under the control of warlord Sheng Shicai.
 Sheng was later ousted by the Kuomintang.